The Case for Private Markets

 • Principal Protection

-Private market inclusion introduces complexities, such as:
+Private market inclusion introduces some complexities, such as:

 • Selecting appropriate asset classes, strategies, and geographies